makersacademy/shop-manager-challenge/README.md

 Exceptions handled:

  - most invalid input will prompt the user for a new answer
  - find method with unknown id - the user will be ask for a new item id
  -

 Need to be fixed:
- - update method - selecting a non-existent item -> will cause a program crash -
+ - update method - selecting a non-existent item -> program crash -
 ```